 There are many ways in which good communication management can save your project from disaster and keep everything working at optimal levels.
 But what happens when leadership (or the project communication owner) displays ineffective methods of, well, communicating?
 Your project can quickly fall into peril.

-Here are some communication management faux pas to avoid:
+Here is some communication management faux pas to avoid:

 - Don’t rely on electronic communications: A lot can be lost over text or email.
 You miss out on facial expressions, tone of voice, and can thus misunderstand what is being requested.
 Additionally, while meetings slow down workplace productivity, a deluge of emails can have the same effect.
 Remember that the best ways to communicate, especially during project milestones, are face-to-face.